greg-raven/Department-21/_drafts/funnies.md

 8. Same time next year
 (to the tune of "Makin' Whoopee")
 Another Pesach, another year,
-The family seder with near and dear… Our faces shining, All thoughts of dining
+The family seder with near and dear...
+Our faces shining, All thoughts of dining
 Are put on hold now.
 We hear four questions,